 Photographing Alpine Swifts in flight.

-These birds are not at this location all the time, they move around a great deal because covering large distances is not a problem when you possess their aerial dexterity.
-They are magnificent on the wing being very strong, fast and vigorous fliers.
-Alpine Swifts are also much larger bodied and longer winged than our Common Swift.
+These birds are not at this location all the time, they move around a great deal because covering large distances is not a problem when you possess their aerial capabilities.
+They are magnificent on the wing, heavily built, supremely fast and amazingly agile.

 Attempting to photograph these very fast and erratic flying birds in flight is quite problematic, and photographers must position themselves appropriately to have any chance of success.
 When they approach someone front on, they just look like a large crescent cutting through the air.